 Wales Netball is committed to Clean Sport in Netball and fully support the mission of the World Anti-Doping Agency (WADA) to lead a collaborative worldwide movement for doping-free sport where all athletes can participate in a doping-free sporting environment.
-We believe in clean sport and work in partnership with UK Anti-Doping (UKAD) and the International Netball Federation (INF) to ensure that the integrity of our sport is protected.
+We believe in clean sport and work in partnership with UK Anti-Doping (UKAD) and the World Netball to ensure that the integrity of our sport is protected.

 Wales Netball has in place a set of anti-doping rules that all athletes and athlete support personnel must abide by.
 The anti-doping rules for Wales Netball are consistent with the World Anti-Doping Code (the Code), the core document that harmonises anti-doping policies, rules and regulations within sport globally.